 them more vibrant places to live, more resourceful in hard times, and more capable of retaining the wealth they generate.
 Our Girls’ Rights program empowers girls worldwide by helping create a world in which all girls have the capabilities, choices, and power to fully realize their human potential.
 Our place-based grantmaking—focused in Atlanta and Montana—prioritizes issues of equity, livability and improved connections to the natural environment.
 Our gun violence prevention program seeks to unite unexpected partners around replicable strategies for long-term change.
 And our veterans program promotes healing through nature and activities in the outdoors.

-The Kendeda Fund has invested more than $750 million since its inception, and currently makes $50 to $60 million in grants annually.
+The Kendeda Fund has invested almost $800 million since its inception, and currently makes $50 to $60 million in grants annually.
 We also believe it is important to accomplish as much as possible within the lifetime of our founder, whether through near term philanthropic investments or long term projects that require more time to bear fruit.
 To that end, we are committed to spending down the majority of our assets by the end of 2023.

 We respect the profound connections between the environment, the economy and the need for equity in our world.
 We promote innovative solutions to social and ecological challenges, and we build capacity to advocate for the changes needed to ensure community wellbeing.